krvprashanth/krvprashanth.github.io/_posts/2022-28-01-Setting-Up-the-Embedded-Linux-development-environment.md

 tags: [GNU/Linux, Embedded Linux, System installation setup tools]
 ---

+The procedure for setting up a GNU/Linux host development environment to build the embedded linux application.

 - There are two ways to start with embedded Linux
   - Use **tools provided and supported by vendors** like MontaVista, Wind River or TimeSys.
 These tools comes with their own development and environment.
 These are mix of open-source components and proprietary tools.
   - Use **community tools**.
 These are completely open, supported by the community.